tylerneylon/ed2/readme.md

 The number 28543 indicates the number of bytes read from the file being edited.

-    you type   | 1,8n
+    you type   | 1,6n
     ed2 output | 1	// ed2.c
     ed2 output | 2	//
     ed2 output | 3	// An ed-like text editor.
     ed2 output | 4	//
     ed2 output | 5	// Usage:
     ed2 output | 6	//   ed2 [filename]
-    ed2 output | 7	//
-    ed2 output | 8	// Opens filename if present, or a new buffer if no filename is given.

-The command `1,8n` provides a line range - the lines 1 through 8, inclusive - and a command `n`.
+The command `1,6n` provides a line range - the lines 1 through 6, inclusive - and a command `n`.
 The `n` command tells `ed2` to print those lines annotated with line numbers.
 The `p` command would have done the same thing without adding line numbers.